AI Search & Discovery Terms Glossary

 Zero-Click Search

-Zero-click search happens when users get their answer directly inside AI-generated results or summaries without needing to click through to a website.
+Zero-click search happens when a user gets their answer directly inside the search results or AI summary — without ever clicking through to a website.
+Great for the user, challenging for website traffic.